 Training your dog is a challenging topic, but even more, when you train for the Canicross!
 Get the best insights and Canicross tips from this awesome customer interview!

 17-year-old Canicross French champion Léa and Tractive GPS user Arnaud Sapiot disclose what it takes to become professional Canicross runners.
-Read the interview and learn how doing sport with your dog can strengthen the bond you have with your pet.
+Get the best Canicross tips directly from the champions!
+Besides, learn how doing sport with your dog can strengthen the bond between you and your four-legged best friend.